Get Tangem

 The following are some of the main advantages of decentralized finance:

 • Accessibility.
-Anybody with an internet connection anywhere in the world can connect to and take full advantage of DeFi.
+Anybody with an internet connection anywhere can connect to and take full advantage of DeFi.

 • Lack of intermediaries.
 In DeFi, users interact with each other directly without intermediaries, while the smart contracts monitor compliance with all the terms and conditions of transactions.

 • Conditional anonymity.
-Of course, everything and everyone can be tracked with enough effort, but for the most part all you need in order to connect to and use DeFi is a crypto wallet.
+Of course, everything and everyone can be tracked with enough effort, but for the most part, a crypto wallet is all you need to connect to and use DeFi.

 Despite this, DeFi does have significant downsides.

-Many DeFi platforms are quite inconvenient and require a certain skill level to use them.
+Many DeFi platforms are pretty inconvenient and require a certain skill level.

-• A lack of regulation on the crypto market in general and in the DeFi sector in particular often creates issues for crypto companies and users.
+• A lack of regulation on the crypto market and the DeFi sector often creates issues for crypto companies and users.

 • Hackers.
 Decentralized services get hacked, and not infrequently.
 As a rule, this happens because of errors or vulnerabilities in the smart contract code.

 • Scams.
-The world of cryptocurrency, the blockchain and DeFi is fairly complicated for many people, and general levels of financial literacy are sorely lacking when it comes to crypto.
-Fraudsters take advantage of this by creating fake exchanges, investment projects and more.
+The world of cryptocurrency, the blockchain, and DeFi is relatively complicated for many people, and general levels of financial literacy are sorely lacking when it comes to crypto.
+Fraudsters exploit this by creating fake exchanges, investment projects, and more.

-• Earn through staking, crypto lending, farming and liquidity mining.
-You can read our article on the topic to find out more about these and other forms of passive income.Ъ
+• Earn through staking, crypto lending, farming, and liquidity mining.
+You can read our article on the topic to learn more about these and other forms of passive income.

 • Earn with decentralized games.
 GameFi projects allow users to earn rewards and interact with in-game economies using blockchain technology.

-DeFi is a flexible and decentralized financial ecosystem that is able to adapt and provide new solutions as user demand shifts.
-Boasting a rich variety of platforms from DEXs to GameFi, the sector is opening up new horizons in use cases for crypto assets.
+DeFi is a flexible and decentralized financial ecosystem that can adapt and provide new solutions as user demand shifts.
+Boasting a wide variety of platforms, from DEXs to GameFi, the sector opens up new horizons in use cases for crypto assets.

 Popular DeFi projects